IIIF/api/source/presentation/4.0/model.md

 Manifests _MUST_ be identified by a URI and it _MUST_ be an HTTP(S) URI, given in the `id` property.
 It _MUST_ be able to be dereferenced to retrieve the JSON description.

 The members of a Manifest are listed in the `items` property.
 The members of Manifests _MUST_ be Containers, defined below, which _MUST_ be embedded within the Manifest.
 The Containers in a single Manifest _MAY_ be of different classes.
-The Manifest _MAY_ have a `structures` property listing one or more [Ranges][#range] which describe additional structure of the content, such as might be rendered as a table of contents.
+The Manifest _MAY_ have a `structures` property listing one or more [Ranges](#Range) which describe additional structure of the content, such as might be rendered as a table of contents.
 The Manifest _MAY_ have an `annotations` property, which includes Annotation Page resources where the Annotations have the Manifest as their `target`.
 These Annotations _MUST NOT_ have `painting` as their `motivation`.

 __Properties__<br/>
 A Manifest _MUST_ have the following properties: [id](#id), [type](#type), [label](#label), and [items](#items)<br/><br/>